 “I’ve spent my adult life organizing on the ground for justice, for dignity, for community.
-I’m running for City Council to continue that work.”
+I’m became a City Councilor to continue that work.”

 Christine Boyle is a United Church Minister, climate activist, organizer and parent running to create a Vancouver where everyone has a sense of belonging and engagement.
 Never content to watch from the sidelines, she has spent her whole life working for a more equitable, vibrant city.